ChinmayMundane/Image_segmentation/Initialization/README.md

 4. Repeat steps 2 and 3 until k centroids have been sampled.

 ## Disadvantages
-After applying Kmeans++ to kmeans and improved kmeans , we found that whn we applied only improved kmeans , its runtime was still better as compared to application of kmeans++ and improved kmeans.
+After applying Kmeans++ to kmeans and improved kmeans , we found that when we applied only improved kmeans , its runtime was still better as compared to application of kmeans++ and improved kmeans.

 # Random Initialization method